 - How long can we host a student for?

-The total maximum placement length is 12 weeks at 4 days per week – this allows the student one weekday (Mondays are preferred) on which they can attend supervision meetings and other workshops on campus.
+Placements are typically up to 10 weeks in length, at four days per week – this allows the student one weekday (Mondays are preferred) on which they can attend supervision meetings and other workshops on campus.
 Lots of students like to split their placement time between two or three companies, so shorter placements (e.g. 2, 4, 6 or 8 weeks) are very welcome and the Placement Co-ordinator will always advise you of any existing commitments when sending CVs for consideration.

 - What time of year do placements happen?